 The first of the four major families of squash is Cucurbit maxima which include:

 Butternut and Butterbush fall into the Cucurbita moshata family.
 Lastly, are all members of Cucurbita pepo and include:

 Again, back to hybrid varieties, often the seed is sterile or doesn’t reproduce true to the parent plant, so don’t try squash seed harvesting from these plants.
 Don’t attempt to save any seeds from plants that are afflicted with disease, as this will likely pass to the next year’s generation.
-Select the healthiest, most bountiful, flavorful fruit to harvest seeds.
+Select the healthiest, most bountiful, flavorful fruit to harvest seeds from.
 Harvest seeds for saving from mature fruit towards the end of the growing season.

 Storing Squash Seeds

 When seeds are ripe, they generally change color from white to cream or light brown, darkening to a dark brown.
 Since squash is a fleshy fruit, the seeds need to be separated from the pulp.
 Scoop the seed mass out of the fruit and place it in a bucket with a bit of water.
-Allow this mix to ferment for two to four days, which will kill off any viruses and separate good seeds from bad.
+Allow this mix to ferment for two to four days, which will kill off any viruses and separate the good seeds from the bad.